mimikefas/Supply-Chain-Report/README.md

 ## Product Insights
 	•	Inventory imbalance detected: Out of 387,000 products produced, only 128,000 are still in stock, suggesting high demand — or a mismatch in production vs. consumption cycles.
 	•	Active products dominate inventory: 68 products are currently active, showing strong product line availability.
-However, a notable portion is also out of stock — this could mean some popular products aren’t being replenished quickly enough.
+However, a notable portion is also out of stock — this could mean some popular products aren’t being replaced quickly enough.
 	•	Category focus is clear: Groceries dominate revenue, followed by Health & Beauty.
 This suggests future promotions and supply efforts should target these segments.
 	•	One product heavily leads in revenue: “You Are Providing Yourself Basic” generated ₦6.37B — likely a flagship product.
 It may need priority in marketing, stock planning, and supplier focus.